TellyXu/testfor/README.md

 # testforautouploadlogs

+## Thing to be decided( waiting for Junjie's decision)

+more detailed context message title and body.

 ## update log

-Aug.7 Hello world!
+Aug.7 9:00 Hello world!

-Aug.8 a+b problem
+Aug.7 9:10 a+b problem

+Aug.7 9:20 done

 (hahahahah)

 ## usage